Esri/public-transit-tools/transit-network-analysis-tools/UsersGuide.md

 The input to the *Create Percent Access Polygons* is a polygon feature class created using the [*Prepare Time Lapse Polygons* tool](#TimeLapse).

+The tool parallelizes the calculations across multiple processors on your computer for maximum efficiency.

 ![Screenshot of tool dialog](./images/Screenshot_CreatePercentAccessPolygons_Dialog.png)

 ### Inputs
-* **Input time lapse polygons feature flass**: A polygon feature class created using the [*Prepare Time Lapse Polygons* tool](#TimeLapse) that you wish to summarize.
-The feature class must be in a projected coordinate system; for best results, use a projected coordinate system that preserves area.
-If your *Prepare Time Lapse Polygons* is not projected, you can use the Project tool ([Project in ArcMap](https://desktop.arcgis.com/en/arcmap/latest/tools/data-management-toolbox/project.htm), [Project in ArcGIS Pro](https://pro.arcgis.com/en/pro-app/tool-reference/data-management/project.htm)) to project it into an appropriate spatial reference.
+* **Input time lapse polygons feature class**: A polygon feature class created using the [*Prepare Time Lapse Polygons* tool](#TimeLapse) that you wish to summarize.
 * **Output percent access polygons feature class**: The main output feature class of the tool.
 This output is a raw raster-like polygon feature class showing the number and percentage of time each area covered by your time lapse polygons was reached, intended primarily for visualization.
 The individual polygons are dissolved so that all areas reached the same number of times for a unique combination of FacilityID, FromBreak, and ToBreak are combined into one multipart polygon.
 The output feature class must be in a geodatabase; it cannot be a shapefile.
 * **Cell Size**: This tool rasterizes the input polygons, essentially turning the study area into little squares.
 Choose a size for these squares.
 The cell size refers to the width or length of the cell, not the area.
-The units for the cell size are the linear units of the projected coordinate system of the input time lapse polygons and are displayed in the Cell Size Units parameter below.
-Smaller cell sizes will increase the tool's run time, and you may run out of memory.
-Anything smaller than the size of a typical parcel in your city is probably not very useful.
-* **Cell Size Units**: This parameter is for informational purposes only and cannot be set.
-It displays the linear units of your input time lapse polygon feature class's spatial reference so that you know what units your Cell Size refers to.
-This parameter is not visible in ArcGIS Pro.
+Your cell size choice should relate to how pedestrians travel in the real world.
+You could base your cell size choice on the size of your city blocks or parcels or the distance a pedestrian can walk in less than a minute.
+Smaller cells are more accurate but take longer to process, and really tiny cells are probably not analytically meaningful.
+* **Maximum Number of Parallel Processes**: For maximum efficiency, this tool performs calculations in parallel across multiple cores of your machine.
+This parameter designates the number of parallel processes that can safely be used.
+You should select a number less than or equal to the number of virtual cores or processors your computer has.
+Note that if you are only processing a single input facility/from break/to break combination, there is nothing to parallelize, so you will get no advantage from increasing the number of processes.
 * **Output threshold percentage feature class** This is an optional output you can choose to produce that further summarizes the output percent access polygons feature class.
 If you specify one or more percentage thresholds, this output contains polygons showing the area reached at least as often as your designated percentage thresholds.
 There will be a separate feature for each percentage threshold for each unique combination of FacilityID, FromBreak, and ToBreak in the input data.
 * **Percentage Thresholds**: You can choose to summarize the tool's raw output for different percentage thresholds.
 For example, you can find out what area can be reached at least 75% of start times by setting 75 as one of your percentage thresholds.
 More explanation of tool outputs is given below.